 The issue of lorry-cyclist safety has been highlighted by several incidents in London this year.
 Last month, a woman was taken to hospital after becoming trapped between a construction lorry and metal railings.
 In the first three months of 2010 alone, at least three people died in collisions with trucks.

 Nigel Hardy, TfL’s Cycle Superhighways project director, said: “These (mirrors) provide a much better view around the vehicle for HGV drivers.
 It’s also another form of advertising to the driver to check their mirrors, and to cyclists that they should not be on the left-hand side of vehicles.”

 Asked about the thinking behind the Superhighways, Mr Hardy said the two trial routes were selected by observing ‘the desire lines’ used by cyclists travelling to and from work.
 He said around 5,000 people a day are already using these two routes, which “we would like to increase by around 20,000 people a day within the next three years”.

 Backing up the mirrors is a new poster campaign that illustrates the potentially deadly situation cyclists put themselves in if they ride up the left-hand side of lorries at junctions.

-And a Memorandum of Understanding has been signed that commits the Mayor, TfL and FTA to working together to improve cycle safety in London by doing the following:
+And a Memorandum of Understanding has been signed that commits the Mayor, TfL and FTA to working together to improve cycle safety in

 - Identifying specific locations and times of the day where loading/unloading or commercial vehicle routing might conflict with cycle routes.